What is a bat-eared fox?

 African Wildlife Foundation recruits, equips, and trains scouts.
 These community members monitor wildlife, mitigate human-wildlife conflict, and work with local authorities to ensure the safety and security of wildlife in their area.

 AWF engages communities to become protectors of the wildlife they share space with.
-As populations expand, we know it is necessary to train communities in methods of sustainable agriculture and growth, such as planting new and diverse seeds, to increase production and decrease land-use.
+We introduce sustainable agriculture approaches, such as planting new and diverse seeds, to increase production while reducing land conversion to farmland.